-Seahawks position overview: Safety seems set heading into 2020 with mid-season addition of Quandre Diggs
+Seahawks position overview: Safety seems set heading into 2020 with addition of Quandre Diggs

 Snaps played in regular season: 387.

 Contract situation: Has one year left on original four-year rookie contract.
-Due to a performance escalator clause, is due to make $2.1 million in base salary in 2020 with a cap hit of $2.312 but dead money of just $168,001, according to Spotrac.com.
+Due to a performance escalator clause, is due to make $2.1 million in base salary in 2020 with a cap hit of $2.312 million but dead money of just $168,001, according to Spotrac.com.

 2019 number to know: Seahawks were 5-1 in his six starts.